Omar20Ashraf/Laravel-Docker-Redis-REST-API/README.md

     composer install --ignore-platform-reqs
 ```

-4. Create a copy of the .env.example file and name it .env.
-Update the database and Redis configuration settings in the .env file:
+4. Create a copy of the .env.example file and name it .env:
 ```
 cp .env.example .env
 ```